Scuba Diving in Sharm El-Sheikh – What To Expect?

 You’ll find railroad cars, an anti-aircraft gun, and 3 Bren gun carrier’s, as well as automobiles, trucks, motorcycles, jeeps, boxed ammunition, weapons, tires, and uniforms.

 It takes at least 2 dives to explore the huge SS Thistlegorm wreck.

 3. Straits of Tiran: Jackson Reef

-The strait of Tiran (45-minute boat ride from Sharks Bay Jetty, a bit outside of Sharm) consists of 4 reefs that stretch across the center of the strait of Tiran Island: Jackson Reef, Woodhouse Reef, Thomas Reef, and Gordon Reef.
+The straits of Tiran (45-minute boat ride from Sharks Bay Jetty, a bit outside of Sharm) consist of 4 reefs that stretch across the center of the strait of Tiran Island: Jackson Reef, Woodhouse Reef, Thomas Reef, and Gordon Reef.

 They’re actually just the pinnacles of one big underwater ridge.
 The walls drop down almost immediately to a depth of about 60 meters (200 feet).
 The entire strait of Tiran is over 250 meters deep though.